Pentax Spotmatic: Model range and variations

 Two budget models: the SP500 and SP1000 were also available and some features from the original Spotmatic were removed.
 The fastest shutter speeds were designated by the model number, the SP500 having a top speed of 1/500 s and the SP1000 having a top speed of 1/1000 s.
-As a matter of interest the SP500 had a click stop where the 1/1000 speed actually was but it was unmarked.
+Users discovered the SP500 shutter speed dial has an unmarked stop where the 1/1000 speed is.
 These two models had no self-timer.

 There was also the Pentax SL, which was identical to the Spotmatic except that it did not have the built-in light meter.

 The Spotmatic II (SPII) heralded the arrival of the SMC lenses.

 Among some improvements were better metering system (Max ASA was increased to 3200) and film transport.

 A hot shoe for flash was added and the synchronization (FP or X) was placed on a dial switch located below the rewind crank.

 Spotmatic IIa was made exclusively for the American market.

 It was made to couple with the Honeywell Strobonar electronic flashes using an electronic eye that was located at the top-left of the camera.

 In 1971 the Electro-Spotmatic was the first aperture-priority, electronic, automatic SLR but was only sold in Japan.
 It success was followed by the ES sold internationally from 1972.
 The ES had standardized and improved circuitry that addressed reliability issues in the original version.
 Two years later it was followed by the ES II.

 Special models could be special ordered with accessories such as Motor Drive, Data Back, etc.

 In 1973 the Spotmatic F joined the line.
 This camera, together with a revamped line of Super Multi Coated (S-M-C) Takumar had the capability of metering without stopping the lens down.